MadhuKuruva/Calculator-Application/README.md

-Hey User!
-Access our intuitive web-based calculator to effortlessly perform basic arithmetic operations such as addition, subtraction, multiplication, division, and percentage calculations.
+This is a Web-based Calculator application by using HTML & CSS.
+Where a user can effortlessly perform basic arithmetic operations such as addition, subtraction, multiplication, division, and percentage calculations.
-Technologies used: HTML, CSS.